Manage the Incidents list

 - Once you've finished updating the incidents, close the update controls by clicking Done.

-Click a service to display an info card with its name, description, active incidents, owner, and a link to view the service.
+Click a service to display an info card with its name, description, active incidents, owner, when it was changed, and a link to view the service.
 If a service is undefined (not included in the Service Catalog), no additional information is included.

 To view who is on call for a service: